richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

-But unlike other commands, we shuld run this in prompt with location model/research
+But unlike other commands, we should run this in prompt with location model/research
 ```
 just run these codes it should get you there.
 ```